Transport operators told to pay back millions in state subsidies

 Two more Swiss state-owned transport companies have been ordered to pay back more than CHF50 million ($51 million) in wrongly claimed subsidies.
-Private contractors also face the possibility of criminal prosecutions in connection with the worsening subsidies scandal.
+The authorities are also looking into the possibility of criminal prosecutions in connection with the worsening subsidies scandal.

 Government auditors have targeted Swiss Federal Railways and a transport operator in canton Bern for irregular subsidy payments stretching back to 2011.
 The crackdown follows the recent PostBus scandal that saw the company pay back CHF200 million to state coffers in 2018 after fraudulent payments were uncovered.